AyushSehrawat/eco-bot/README.md

 > [!IMPORTANT]
-> This project was originally created in 2021 and has been recently updated by a contributor.
-I intend to archive this repository soon.
+> This project was originally created in 2021 and has recently been updated by a contributor.
+However, I don’t plan to continue improving this bot, so I’m archiving it.

 # EcoBot